Orelsan: 2021–present: Civilisation

 The album made a record-breaking debut on the French Albums Chart, selling more units than any other album in 2021.
 The album topped at 1st on French and Belgian (Wallonia) charts, as well as 2nd on Swiss charts at its best week.
 It was certified diamond by the SNEP within five months in France, becoming the fastest album to be certified diamond in the history of French rap.

 According to the SNEP, Civilisation was the No.1 selling album in France for two consecutive years of 2021 and 2022.

 On 11 February 2022, Orelsan won three awards at Victoires de la Musique of 2022, one in the category of "Male Artist of the Year", one in the category of "Original Song of the Year" for the lead single L'odeur de l'essence, and one in the category of "Video of the Year" for "Montre jamais ça à personne", a documentary about Orelsan directed by his younger brother, Clément Cotentin.
 In November 2022, Orelsan won two awards at 2022 NRJ Music Award: Francophone Male Artist of the Year and Francophone Tour of the Year.

 In February 2023, Orelsan won three awards at Victoires de la Musique of 2023, one in the category of "Concert of the Year" for his Civilisation tour, one in the category of "Original Song of the Year" for the lead single "La Quête", and another one in the category of "Music Video of the Year" for the music video of "La Quête".
 By 2023, Orelsan has won a total of twelve awards at Victoires de la Musique, surpassing French music legends Johnny Hallyday and Alain Souchon who had 10 trophies each.

+2025–present: Yoroï and La fuite en avant

+In 2025, Orelsan made a comeback to music after a three-year break.
+He announced a major tour in France that began in January 2026 in Caen.
+During the tour, he also performed at the Château de Chambord for Chambord Live and will hold a series of fifteen concerts at the Accor Arena in Paris in December 2026.
+On 7 November 2025, he released his fifth album, La fuite en avant.
+The album features 17 tracks and explores themes heavily inspired by his own life story, particularly his experience as a father.
+Orelsan also starred in the film Yoroï, which was released on 29 October 2025 in France, and was directed by David Tomaszewski and co-written by Orelsan.